 Evolution and forecast of our emissions in scope 1 and 2

-Some of the things we did within our own operation and activities: scope 1 and 2
+Reducing emissions within our own operation and activities: scope 1 and 2

 Since 2017, our food stores have been switching to cooling systems using natural refrigerants such as propane.
 They have less impact on global warming than the conventional variant.
 The switch will be completed by 2030 and will result in a significant reduction in emissions.

-For chilled transport, Colruyt, Bio-Planet and OKay work with climate-friendly liquid ice containers, both for fresh produce and for frozen foods.
+For chilled transport, Colruyt, Bio-Planet and Okay work with climate-friendly liquid ice containers, both for fresh produce and for frozen foods.
 At Collect&Go, our newly developed cool box also allows us to use fewer traditional CO2 refrigerated carts.

 Many food stores are already using heat recovery.
 The residual heat from cooling is used as heating and often the step towards a fossil fuel-free store is made.
 Heat pumps will also further reduce emissions from heating.